Kathleen Lonsdale: Early life and education

 She was born Kathleen Yardley in Newbridge, County Kildare, Ireland.
-She was born to English-born Harry Yardley, the town postmaster, and Jessie Cameron, a Baptist of Scottish descent.
+She was born to English-born Harry Frederick Yardley, the town postmaster, and Jessie Cameron, a Baptist of Scottish descent.

 She was the youngest of ten children, four of whom died in infancy.
 During her time living in Newbridge she attended St. Patrick's National School, and her earliest memories were of the local Church of Ireland service and the Methodist Sunday school.

-Kathleen's father had issues with alcohol, which meant her family was often short on money.
-As the political unrest in Ireland became more severe, Kathleen's mother separated from her father and took the rest of the family to England in 1908.

-Her family moved to Seven Kings, Essex, England, when she was five years old.
+Lonsdale's father had issues with alcohol, which meant her family was often short on money.
+As the political unrest in Ireland became more severe, Kathleen's mother separated from her father and took the rest of the family to Seven Kings, Essex, England in 1908, when Lonsdale was five years old.
 The family's financial troubles meant the four older children left school early to support the family.
 For the same reason, her brother Fred was unable to take up an educational scholarship, though he later become one of the first wireless operators.
+Lonsdale's father subsequently moved to South Africa, returning occasionally for visits, and died when she was 20.

-Kathleen attended Downshall Elementary school from 1908 to 1914.
+Lonsdale attended Downshall Elementary school from 1908 to 1914.
 She studied at Ilford County High School for Girls, then transferred to Ilford County High School for Boys to study mathematics and science, because the girls' school did not offer these subjects.
-Kathleen achieved the highest score in physics that any student at London University ever had.
-She graduated with a Bachelor of Science (BSc) degree from Bedford College for Women in 1922, and Master of Science (MSc) degree in physics from University College London in 1924.
+In 1919 Lonsdale began studying at Bedford College for Women, graduating in 1922 with the highest score in physics that any student at London University had ever achieved.
+In 1924 Lonsdale completed a Master of Science (MSc) degree in physics from University College London.
+As a result of her success, William Henry Bragg (one of her examiners) offered her a research position.